nupurbaghel/react_native_prac/README.md

 > react-native run-android

 NOTE: For running the app on android you need to ensure that your android studio and android emulator (using marshmallow preferably) is up and running.

+(Inspired from Stephen Grider's Course on Udemy for Learning React-Native & Redux)